thetatoken/theta-infrastructure-ledger-explorer/docs/api.md

 **Returns**

 - currentPageNumber: the number of current page
-- totalPageNumber: the total number of
+- totalPageNumber: the total number of pages
 - For each transaction it is similar to the returns of the GetTransaction API.
 Please [see above](#gettransaction).

 **Example**